IBM/CodeEngine/thumbnail/README.md

 pre-built for you so all we need to do is create our batch job.

 The arguments to the `job create` command are:
-- `thumbnail-job`: the name we're assuming to the job
+- `thumbnail-job`: the name we're assigning to the job
 - `ibmcom/thumbnail-job`: the name of the pre-built container image
 - `BUCKET`: the environment variable that the code will look for to get the name of the bucket in which the images are stored.
 Same as with the